+If the estimate $\mathfrak{F}_{\text{est}}$ is good again, it is well known that the tracking error $e(t)$ remains bounded if and only if $K_P > 0$ (classic Bounded Input Bounded Output (BIBO) stability).

-\section{Bandwidth estimation}
+\subsection{Bandwidth estimation}

-\subsection{Identifiability}
+\subsubsection{Identifiability}

-Equation \eqref{1} (resp. \eqref{2}) yields $C(t) = R(t) \dot{x}(t)$ (resp. $C(t) = R(t) (1 + \dot{x}(t))$).
-The parameter $C(t)$ is a rational function of the control variable $R(t)$ and of the derivative of the output variable $x(t)$.
+Eq. \eqref{1} (resp. \eqref{2}) yields $C(t) = R(t) \dot{x}(t)$ (resp. $C(t) = R(t) (1 + \dot{x}(t))$).
+The parameter $C(t)$ is a rational function of the control variable $R(t)$ and the derivative of the output variable $x(t)$.
 It is said to be {\em rationally identifiable} \cite{easy,sira2}.

-\subsection{Estimation}
+\subsubsection{Estimation}

-Examine only Equation \eqref{2} for simplicity's sake.
+Examine only Eq. \eqref{2} for the sake of simplicity.
 Remember that $R(t)$ is piecewise constant.
-It is also possible to approximate $C(t)$ by a piecewise constant function, \textit{i.e.}, by a function which is constant on small time lapses (see, \textit{e.g.}, \cite{bourbaki}).
-Rewrite therefore Equation \eqref{2} as
+It is also possible to approximate $C(t)$ by a piecewise constant function, i.e., by a function that is constant over small time intervals (see, e.g., \cite{bourbaki}).
+Rewrite Eq. \eqref{2} accordingly:

-where $\mathcal{C}$, $\mathcal{R}$ are real constants, and $\mathrm{x}(t)$ a time function.
-Bandwidth estimation boils down to the estimation of $\mathcal{C}$ from the right handside of the above equation.
-Classic operational calculus (see, \textit{e.g.}, \cite{laplace,yosida}) yields
+where $\mathcal{C}$, $\mathcal{R}$ are real constants, and $\mathrm{x}(t)$ is a time function.
+Bandwidth estimation boils down to the estimation of $\mathcal{C}$ from the right hand side of the above equation.
+Classic operational calculus (see, \textit{e.g.}, \cite{yosida}) yields